 The Botany of Beer: Beyond the Hops

 This talk reveals and celebrates the diversity of organisms that have been used in making different beers.
-From meads and gruits of antiquity, to the sacred and medicinal beers of indigenous peoples, to microbrews and “extreme” beers of today, learn about barley, hops, and even a few animals that have found their way into the world’s oldest and most widely consumed alcoholic beverage.
+Explore the evolution of beer from the meads and gruits of antiquity, to the sacred and medicinal beers of indigenous peoples, to microbrews and more “extreme” beers of today.
+Learn surprising facts about barley, hops, and some unexpected animals that have found their way into the world’s oldest and most widely consumed alcoholic beverage.

 Take a break from the botanical fun and relax with some classic lawn games like Giant Jenga, ladderball, cornhole, giant chess, hula-hoops, and ring toss.